Eschatologue/CM_wiki/docs/class/ranger/index.md

 #### Spellcasting Ability

-Wisdom is your spellcasting ability for your Ranger spells.
+:ability-wis: **Wisdom** is your spellcasting ability for your Ranger spells.

 #### Spellcasting Focus